- John Piper 1903–1992

 ?
 National War Pictures, National Gallery, London 1942 (changing display, no cat.)

-War Pictures, tour of West Indies, Kingston, Jamaica, Jan.-Feb.
+War Pictures, tour of the Caribbean, Kingston, Jamaica, Jan.-Feb.
 1942, Port-of-Spain, Trinidad, March, and possible other venues (no number)

 ?
 National War Pictures, National Gallery, London 1943-5 (changing display, no cat.)